Bolle's pigeon: Distribution and population

 Threats Historical declines resulted from intensive exploitation of laurel forests.
 The extent of forest loss has slowed, although fragmentation has continued in some areas as forests are exploited for poles and tool handles.
 A small amount of illegal hunting occurs at drinking sites.
-As it is a tree-nesting species, predation by introduced mammals including rats is of less significance than for C. junoniae but it remains a potential threat, the impact of which has not been fully assessed1.
+As it is a tree-nesting species, predation by introduced mammals including rats is of less significance than for C. junoniae but it remains a potential threat, the impact of which has not been fully assessed.
 Grazing pressure from sheep is leading to habitat degradation on La Gomera and at El Hierro.
 Forest fires also pose a moderate threat to its habitat.
 Recreational activities cause some disturbance in the breeding season.
 The species is potentially threatened by outbreaks of Newcastle Disease and Tuberculosis.

-The natural habitat is tall laurisilva forest or dense tree heaths which are cloud-covered for much of the year.
-The forests consist mainly of Azores Laurel, Oreodaphne foetens, Til, Madeira Mahogany, Canary Laurel, Faya, Lily of the Valley Tree and the Picconia.
-The Trocaz pigeon prefers primary forests, but secondary growth is used for feeding, and agricultural land is also visited, especially at times of fruit shortage.
-Most of the pigeons are found below 1000 m (3300 ft), and their prime environment appears to be steep ravine-indented slopes along artificial watercourses, with the occasional large dead laurel tree and much tree heath.
+The natural habitat is tall laurisilva forest or dense tree heath Erica arborea which is cloud-covered for much of the year.
+The forests consist mainly of Azores laurel Laurus azorica, Til Ocotea foetens, Viñátigo Persea indica, Barbusano Apollonias barbujana, Faya Myrica faya, Lily of the Valley Tree and Picconia Picconia excelsa.
 This species is highly mobile between different areas at different times of year.

-It was very abundant when the islands were first colonised by humans, but was extirpated.
+It was very abundant when the islands were first colonised by humans, but became rare due to overhunting and habitat loss.
 The losses on the islands were largely due to deforestation for wood and to create agricultural and grazing land.

 The exclusion of livestock from the native forest allows it to regenerate and create more suitable habitat.
 Some illegal hunting and poisoning continues because of the damage this pigeon can do to crops.
 Perhaps the main limiting factor on the rate at which the pigeon increases its numbers is eggs and young being taken by introduced black rats.
 It is now classed as Least Concern on the IUCN Red List, an improvement on its Threatened status in 1988.
 This species is protected under the European Union Birds Directive, and the laurel forests under the Habitats Directive.